ibruno-om/simple-app-tdc-21/README.md

 ### Requirements:

 Clone down this repository.
-You will need `ruby` 2.7.2 installed globally on your machine, `Postgres` database server
+You will need `ruby` 2.7.2 installed globally on your machine, `SQLite3` database

 🚀 Running:
     $ bin/bundle install